 More information on COVID-19

+This convening is open to all invitees who are compliant with UChicago vaccination requirements and, because of ongoing health risks, particularly to the unvaccinated, participants are expected to adopt the risk mitigation measures (masking and social distancing, etc.) appropriate to their vaccination status as advised by public health officials or to their individual vulnerabilities as advised by a medical professional.
 Public convening may not be safe for all and carries a risk for contracting COVID-19, particularly for those unvaccinated.
-Visitors will not know the vaccination status of others and should follow appropriate risk mitigation measures.
+Participants will not know the vaccination status of others and should follow appropriate risk mitigation measures.

 The University encourages everyone to be vaccinated for COVID-19 at their earliest opportunity, including visitors to campus.
 More safety precautions are available on this website.